rocket-pool/RPIPs/RPIPs/RPIP-43.md

 ### Megapool Contracts

-This specification introduces a type of smart contract called a "megapool" that serves as the target of Beacon Chain withdrawal credentials for Rocket Pool validators deposited after this RPIP is implemented.
+This specification introduces a type of smart contract called a "megapool" that SHALL serve as the target of Beacon Chain withdrawal credentials for Rocket Pool validators deposited after this RPIP is implemented.

 - A Node Operator SHALL be able to deploy at most one megapool contract